6 Common Air Conditioner Smells Decoded and How to Solve the Issue

 2. Ice on refrigerant lines or the evaporator coil.

-3. Trouble keeping your home cool or achieving your desired temperature.
+3. It’s hard keeping your house cool or reaching your programmed temperature.

-A refrigerant leak calls for experienced support from a heating and cooling company like GV Heating & Air.
-Your cooling technician will find and mend the leak before recharging your system with refrigerant.
+A refrigerant leak calls for professional assistance from a heating and cooling company like GV Heating & Air.
+Your cooling professional will locate and mend the leak before recharging your air conditioner with refrigerant.

-Fixing a refrigerant leak typically costs between $225 and $1,600, according to nationwide averages put together by HomeAdvisor.
-Your total cost will depend on the location and severity of the leak, as well as how long it needs to solve.
+Repairing a refrigerant leak usually costs between $225 and $1,600, per nationwide averages put together by HomeAdvisor.
+Your exact cost will depend on the location and severity of the leak, as well as how long it needs to solve.

-If your air conditioner was installed before 2010, there’s a good chance it has R-22 or Freon refrigerant.
-This refrigerant is no longer being made as a result of its damaging effects on the ozone layer.
-As a result, repairs can be extremely expensive so it may be wisest to schedule air conditioning installation in this instance.
+If your air conditioner was installed early than 2010, there’s a good chance it has R-22 or Freon refrigerant.
+This refrigerant is no longer being manufactured because of its harmful effects on the ozone layer.
+Because of this, repairs can be extremely expensive so it may be best to do air conditioning installation in this instance.

 2. Air Conditioner Smells Like Gas

-If your air conditioner smells like rotten eggs, there’s likely nothing wrong with it.
-But there’s a good chance you have a natural gas leak in your house.
-Natural gas has a sulfur-like additive to warn you when there’s a leak, because the gas can be deadly in big amounts.
+If your air conditioner smells like rotten eggs, there’s possibly nothing wrong with it.
+But there’s a high likelihood you have a natural gas leak in your residence.
+Natural gas has a sulfur-like additive to signal you when there’s a leak, because the gas can be fatal in big amounts.

 • Switching off your gas supply.